MichaelMelfi/Obsidian-Second-Brain/Overcoming Porn 30 day Devotional.md

 >**Whoever conceals his transgressions will not prosper, but he who confesses and forsakes them will obtain mercy." - ==Proverbs 28:13==

-When we fall we usually Deny, Minimize and rationalize the reason that lead to doing it but this will only make it worse.
+- When we fall we usually Deny, Minimize and rationalize the reason that lead to doing it but this will only make it worse.

 >**“If we confess our sins, he is faithful and just to forgive us our sins and to cleanse us from all unrighteousness.”
 ==1 John 1:9**==

-We cannot hide our sin, we must speak openly about it. for 95% of people it takes between 6 months t
+- We cannot hide our sin, we must speak openly about it.

+for 95% of people it takes between 6 months to 2 years to fully experience freedom from porn.
+Stopping an